-As of today’s posting, August 3, 2021, the following info from the CDC website may be of interest to some travelers: The CDC order states that everyone over age two flying into the United States from another country must show a recent (3 day) negative Covid-19 test result at the airport before they fly.
+Update as of Dec.
+6, 2021: the following info from the CDC website may be of interest to some travelers: The CDC order states that everyone over age two flying into the United States from another country must show a recent (within 1 day) negative Covid-19 test result at the airport before they fly.
 This is for both citizens and non-citizens.

 What type of Covid tests are acceptable under this CDC order?
 Passengers must be tested with either an antigen test or a nucleic acid amplification test (NAAT).

 Can I use a rapid test before the flight?
 Rapid tests are acceptable as long as they are one of the accepted viral tests.